We are unable to deal with dental issues or emergencies.

 If you have a regular NHS dentist and need urgent treatment, contact your dentist for advice.

 They can give you details of out-of-hours dental services in your area.
-You could also see if there are any urgent care services near you that provide emergency dental treatment.

 Go to the accident and emergency (A&E) department of your local hospital if you: